algbio/SBWT/README.md

 The API for the SBWT is still in the works.
 Do not expect a stable API at this point.

 The SBWT can be constructed and queried using the [SBWT class](https://htmlpreview.github.io/?https://github.com/algbio/SBWT/blob/master/doc/html/classsbwt_1_1SBWT.html).
 The class is templatized by the underlying subset rank support structure.
 See [here](https://htmlpreview.github.io/?https://github.com/algbio/SBWT/blob/master/doc/html/variants_8hh_source.html) for types of subset rank query data structures are suitable for the template parameter.
+See [https://github.com/algbio/SBWT/tree/master/api_examples](https://github.com/algbio/SBWT/tree/master/api_examples) for a self-contained piece of code demonstrating the API using the bit matrix SBWT representation.

 # For developers: building and running the tests